-Because your delivery drivers are using Circuit’s mobile app on their smartphone, you’re given real-time updates on where your delivery drivers are within the context of the route.
+Because your delivery drivers are using our companion mobile app on their smartphones, you get real-time updates on where your delivery drivers are within the context of the route.

 But there’s also a better — and easier — way to keep your customers informed about their delivery, which we go over below.

-With Circuit for Teams, you can send out recipient notifications to let your customers know when their package is arriving.
+With Circuit for Teams, you can send customer notifications to inform them when their package arrives.

 Proof of delivery

-With Circuit, your delivery team can obtain proof of delivery in two ways.
+With Circuit for Teams, your delivery drivers can get proof of delivery in two ways:

 - Taking a photo of where the package is left

-- Collecting a digital signature provided by the customer
+- Collecting a digital signature given by the customer

-Proof of delivery helps give customers peace of mind, plus limits any liability your delivery team may face.
+Proof of delivery helps give customers peace of mind and limits any liability your delivery team may face.

-For a real customer example of the value of using proof of delivery, read about how Sagar Dhaliwal’s food subscription service used Circuit’s proof of delivery to drastically reduce the number of customers claiming they never received their order.
+For a real customer example of the value of using proof of delivery, discover how Sagar Dhaliwal’s food subscription service used proof of delivery to reduce the number of customers claiming failed delivery.

 2. Badger Maps

-Field service teams need different features from a route planning tool than traditional courier delivery fleets.
+However, field service teams need different features from a route planning tool than traditional courier delivery teams.

 You can use Badger’s app to find leads in a specific area and easily create customer accounts.

-Note: Badger is meant to be used exclusively by field sales and service reps.
+Note: Badger is used exclusively by field sales and service reps.
 This means it doesn’t have advanced delivery software features like proof of delivery or what we covered when discussing Circuit.

 Badger’s Business plan is $49 a month per user when billed annually ($59 if billed monthly).

-You get Badger’s route optimization software, along with its basic CRM integration (so you can bring in your prospect line from platforms like Salesforce), and weekly reports that help you see how many prospects you’re closing.
+You get Badger’s route optimization software, its basic CRM integration (to bring in your prospect line from platforms like Salesforce), and weekly reports that help you see how many prospects you’re closing.

 Badger’s Enterprise plan is $95 a month per user when billed annually ($105 if billed monthly).

-In Badger’s Enterprise plan, you get everything in the Business plan, plus one-on-one account training with a Badger representative, a more advanced custom CRM integration, the ability to set custom roles and permissions, and more.
+In Badger’s Enterprise plan, you get everything in the Business plan plus one-on-one account training, a more advanced custom CRM integration, the ability to set custom roles and permissions, and more.

-What sets OptimoRoute apart from other options on our list is how OptimoRoute’s optimized routes can be easily downloaded onto Garmin TomTom or Navigon GPS devices.
+What sets OptimoRoute apart from other options on our list is how you can download OptimoRoute’s optimized routes onto Garmin TomTom or Navigon GPS devices.

-While more delivery teams are benefiting from the convenience — and lower costs — of having their drivers use their smartphones, some companies have already invested in using physical GPS devices.
+While more delivery teams benefit from the convenience — and lower costs — of having their drivers use their smartphones, some companies have invested in physical GPS devices.

-If you’re currently using Garmin or Navigon, and have no plans to stop, then OptimoRoute is a good Route4Me alternative to consider.
+If you’re currently using Garmin or Navigon and have no plans to stop, OptimoRoute is a good Route4Me alternative to consider.

-OptimoRoute has three different plans, each of which uses a per driver, per month pricing model.
+OptimoRoute has three plans, each using a per-driver, per-month pricing model.

-- OptimoRoute’s Enterprise plan gives you access to all of OptimoRoute’s features and lets you plan routes with thousands of stops at once — both deliveries and pickups.
+- OptimoRoute’s Custom plan gives you access to all features and lets you plan routes with thousands of stops at once — both deliveries and pickups.

 Think of RoadWarrior as a lightweight alternative to Route4Me.